New Patient Registration

 We encourage all new patients to attend for a new patient health check with one of our healthcare assistants.
 The health check will include recording your height, weight and blood pressure.
 You will be asked to provide a urine sample.
 This health check provides an opportunity for us to meet and it is important for us because we can identify if you need medical care from us as a new patient.

 If you are currently on medication and will require repeat prescriptions, please make an appointment to see a GP too.
-Your new GP can then authorise the repeat medications before you request it and it will avoid problems.
+Your new GP can then authorise the repeat medications before you request it and it will avoid any delays in you being provided with your medications.

 Once you are registered, please notify us as soon as possible if any of your personal details change so our records remain accurate.